dante-kelly/zero-to-prod-rust/README.md

 - Add the crate to the `Cargo.toml` file.
 - OR run `cargo add <crate_name>` to add the crate to the `Cargo.toml` file.

+## How to inspect code

+- Run 'cargo expand' to expand macros.
+- For Tests: Run `cargo expand --test rust_file`.